-This course stresses continued development in the skills of preparing and interpreting electrical drawings with emphasis placed on electrical layout and installation drawings such as electrical panel and equipment layouts, cable schedules, conduit installation drawings and printed circuit design.
-Drawings will be prepared on AutoCAD.
-Specific customization of AutoCAD as it relates to electrical drawings will also be covered.
-P- ELEC1000 CAD-Electrical Circuits
+This course stresses continued development in the skills of preparing and interpreting electrical drawings with emphasis placed on electrical layout and installation drawings such as electrical panel and equipment layouts, cable schedules and conduit installation drawings.
+Drawings will be prepared on CAD.
+Specific customization of CAD as it relates to electrical drawings will also be covered.

+P- ELEC1000 CAD Electrical Circuits